VPDC

 Perinatal Hepatitis B Overview

-Perinatal hepatitis B is a serious condition that can be transferred from a pregnant person to their infant during pregnancy or childbirth.
+Hepatitis B is a serious infection that can be transferred from a pregnant person to their infant during pregnancy or childbirth.
+Babies who are infected can often have severe disease affecting their liver when they are older.

 Key Strategies to Prevent Perinatal Transmission: